Do individuals have the right to access their personal information?

 Data protective jurisdictions tend to guarantee the right of individuals to contact an organization directly and find out whether personal data is being tracked.
 Access procedures and acceptable exceptions (such as business secrecy) are determined by law and may be subject to the control of data protection authorities.
 In the context of HR, personal data access requests can include information tracked by the company as well as data tracked by third-party solutions, such as background check vendors.

-Employees and job applicants are generally allowed access to their personal data under the Personal Data Protection Act 2012 (Sec.
+Employees and job applicants are generally allowed access to their personal data under the Personal Data Protection Act 2012 (PDPA, Sec.
 21).
 In addition, employers must generally notify employees prior to data collection/use/disclosure (excluding for evaluative purposes).

 Upon request, employers should provide individuals with the personal data about the individual that is under the control of the employer.
 In addition, employers should provide information as to the the personal data has been or may have been used or disclosed in the year prior to the request.
 Some data is exempt from this requirement, such as: